Fish scale: Scale development

 Unlike elasmoid scales, ganoid scales are composed of mineralized and non-mineralized collagen in different regions.
-The formation of these occurs through the entry of the surface cells of the mesenchyme into the matrix, the latter is composed of collagen fibers and is located around the vascular capillaries, thus giving rise to vascular cavities.
+The formation of these occurs through the entry of the surface cells of the mesenchyme into the matrix; the latter is composed of collagen fibers and is located around the vascular capillaries, thus giving rise to vascular cavities.
 At this point, elasmoblasts are replaced by osteoblasts, thus forming bone.
 The patches of the matrix of the scale that are not ossified are composed of compacted collagen that allow it to maintain the union with the mesenchyme.
 This are known as Sharpey fibers.

-One of the genes that regulate the development of scale formation in fish is the sonic hedgehog (shh) gene, which by means of the (shh) protein, involved in organogenesis and in the process of cellular communication, enable the formation of the scales.
-The apolipoprotein E (ApoE), that allows the transport and metabolism of triglycerides and cholesterol, has an interaction with shh, because ApoE provides cholesterol to the shh signaling pathway.
-It has been shown that during the process of cell differentiation and interaction, the level of ApoE transcription is high, which has led to the conclusion that this protein is important for the late development of scales.
+One of the genes that regulate the development of scale formation in fish is the sonic hedgehog (shh) gene which, by means of the (shh) protein, involved in organogenesis and the process of cellular communication, enable the formation of the scales.
+The apolipoprotein E (ApoE), which allows the transport and metabolism of triglycerides and cholesterol, has an interaction with shh, because ApoE provides cholesterol to the shh signaling pathway.
+It has been shown that, during the process of cell differentiation and interaction, the level of ApoE transcription is high, which has led to the conclusion that this protein is important for the late development of scales.